An overview

 to some extent (default is at least 60% of the values areDate

-- Perform dictionary-based cleaning: replace keys in specific columns with their corresponding values stored in a data dictionary file, and replace misspelled values with their correct ones.
+- Perform dictionary-based cleaning: replace keys in specific columns with their corresponding values stored in a data dictionary provided as a data frame, detect and replace misspelled values with their correct ones.

 - Convert numbers written in characters into numeric.